 - Photocopy newborn screening blood card before collecting newborn blood screen

-- Mark “not tested” on newborn screening blood card
+- Check “not screened” on newborn screening blood card

 - When pulmonary disease and need for oxygen resolves, screen infant and record results on photocopy of newborn screening blood card.